In Maryland, if your home is part of a homeowners' association (HOA) or condominium owners' association (COA) and you fall behind in assessments:

 Based on the association's Declaration of Covenants, Conditions, and Restrictions (CC&Rs) or Declaration of Condominium and state law, most HOAs and COAs also have the power to get a lien on your property if you become delinquent in assessments.
 Once you fall behind in payments, a lien will usually automatically attach to your property.
 Sometimes, the association will record its lien with the county recorder to provide public notice that the lien exists, regardless of whether state law requires recording.

 An assessments lien clouds the title to the property, hindering your ability to sell or refinance the home.
 In addition, the property can also be foreclosed to force a sale to a new owner—even if the property has a mortgage.

 Maryland law specifies the types of charges that a COA may include in an assessments lien.

-To find out which charges an HOA in Maryland may include in its lien, check the association's governing documents, such as the Declaration of Covenants, Conditions, and Restrictions (CC&Rs).
+To find out which charges an HOA in Maryland may include in its lien, check the association's governing documents, like the CC&Rs.

 While late charges and various other charges imposed by an HOA or COA generally constitute a lien on your property, an association may only foreclose a lien that consists solely of:

 Be aware that the HOA or COA can use other means to enforce a lien for additional amounts, like suing you for the money owed.

 Any action to foreclose a lien must be started within 12 years after the date a statement of lien is recorded.
 (Md.
 Code Ann., Real Prop. § 14-204(c)).

 A common misconception is that the association can't foreclose if you're current with your mortgage payments.
 But an association's right to foreclose isn't dependent on whether you're up to date on your mortgage.
 Instead, lien priority determines what happens in a foreclosure.